Buffalo Chickpea Stuffed Sweet Potatoes

 How to Make Buffalo Chickpeas

-You can also use these buffalo chickpeas in wraps, salads and soups, or you can mash them up with some diced veggies and use the mixture to make a spicy egg salad-inspired sandwich.
+You can also use these buffalo chickpeas in wraps (or try my spicy chickpea wraps), salads and soups, or you can mash them up with some diced veggies and use the mixture to make a spicy egg salad-inspired sandwich.
 Or just eat them on their own because they’re seriously addictive and delicious!

 Buffalo Chickpea Stuffed Sweet Potatoes